 "Using our proprietary algorithm, we precisely identify the top experts [...]" - NewtonX "[...] experienced managers and sophisticated computerized systems to scour dozens of sources [...]" - Chime Advisors "Our machine learning methods help our analysts provide more relevant experts." - ProSapient

-Machine-driven Expert Networks have identified that the time their Associates spend manually googling for experts is a bottleneck to their business.
-Their solution is to automate this work, or parts of it, to increase the “yield” per employee, i.e. any combination of (1) finding more experts (2) finding experts faster, and (3) finding more relevant experts to each unique client request.
+Machine-driven Expert Networks identified that the time Associates spend googling for experts is a bottleneck to their business.
+Their solution is to automate this work, or parts of it, to increase the “yield” per employee, i.e. any combination of (1) finding more experts (2) finding experts faster, and (3) finding more relevant experts per client request.
 We started out with this ambition at Previro (an expert network that we started in 2016).
 Alas, we soon ran into roadblocks.
-Scraping and applying statistical models (“machine learning”) to data on individuals sounds straightforward, but it’s trickier than it sounds.
+Scraping and applying statistical models (“machine learning”) to data on individuals sounds straightforward, but it’s trickier than you would think.

-Scraping is technically challenging: (1) there is a multitude of data sources (e.g. career databases, company databases, telephone directories and professional forums), (2) you’ll need to update your scraping tools as they change their UI:s, and (3) you’re typically not allowed to scrape databases (although this might be changing, see LinkedIn’s policy and a recent ruling).
-Now, let’s say you manage to get your hands on a comprehensive, detailed, and up-to-date set of data:
+Scraping is difficult: (1) there is a multitude of data sources (e.g. career databases, company databases, telephone directories and professional forums), (2) you’ll need to update your scraping tools as UI:s change, and (3) you’re typically not allowed to scrape databases (see LinkedIn’s policy and a recent ruling).
+Anyways, let’s say you get hold of a comprehensive, detailed, and up-to-date dataset:

 Machine Learning is the real challenge: making sense of the large datasets that you have – and hopefully continue to – collect.
 You need to figure out which data attributes correspond with expertise on a given topic (e.g. the niche hydraulic automotive component that your client is looking for).
 There might be a comprehensive technical solution to this, but it will not be simple.

 Nevertheless, the Machine-driven Expert Networks are on to something very interesting.
-They could be very successful if they manage to create machine-generated gross lists, that they then feed to analysts for human vetting.
+They could be very successful if they manage to create machine-generated gross lists, that are then fed to analysts for human vetting.